brakisto/confocal-raytracer/README.md

 ## Lens materials

-The materials available with their refractive indexes should be specified in a CSV file in the *data* folder as follows:
+The materials available with their refractive indexes should be specified in a Pandas Data Frame.
+The custom spectrum intensity can also be specified in the same Data Frame as follows:

 |wl_nm|intensity                    |n_BK7 |n_SF2                                        |n_SF5             |n_BAF10           |n_SF10            |n_BAK4            |n_SF57            |
 |-----|-----------------------------|------|---------------------------------------------|------------------|------------------|------------------|------------------|------------------|